-One of your best tools in your quest to pay down debt is becoming financially literate.
+One of the best tools in your quest to pay down debt is becoming financially literate.
 Educating yourself on your finances means understanding your options, which makes you able to plan your debt repayment strategy more effectively.
-And while you are learning about your finances, why not get the kids involved too?
+Involve the kids while you are learning about your finances.

 “As your child’s first and most important teacher, you have many valuable lessons to teach them.
-When it comes to your finances, many of your attitudes and practices around money will be mimicked by your children as they develop money habits of their own as adults.
+When it comes to your finances, your kids mimic many of your attitudes and practices as they develop money habits of their own as adults.
 There is no time like the present to learn about finances- for everyone in the family,” says Jeff Schwartz, executive director, Consolidated Credit Counseling Services of Canada.

 Here are some tips on how to get your family up to speed on financial literacy.

 You don’t need to go into detailed spreadsheets with your kids about your income and expenses.
 Depending on your children’s age(s), you can either involve them in setting spending for various categories or create something tactile or highly visual to represent what you can spend, like a chart with colours or blocks representing different things.

 Also communicate the importance of tracking your spending, so plan monthly family meetings to see how you’d done on your spending vs. your targets.
 You are teaching them about money management, but also about the value of setting goals and the pride in the accomplishment of achieving them.

 Include the whole family in your shopping errands if possible.
 One note- make sure that you leave yourself enough time to make this lesson effective each and every time.
 Repetition is what will instill habits later in life.